hsk81/yeoman-generator-dizmo/README.md

 npm run -- build --lint
 ```

 As mentioned, this is in general not required since linting is by default on.
-However, if you are not sure if this is the case -- for example when your putting together a build environment, and want enforce linting -- then providing the `--lint` flag explicitly makes sense.
+However, if you are not sure if this is the case &dash; for example, when you are putting together a build environment and want enforce linting &dash; then providing the `--lint` flag explicitly makes sense.

 The specific configuration objects for controlling [eslint], [coffeelint] and [tslint] can be looked up via their respective documentation.
-Below some very simple examples have been provided, to demonstrate the corresponding capability, to override the defaults.
+Below some very simple examples have been shown, to demonstrate the corresponding capability to override the defaults.

 * Enforce for a JavaScript based dizmo project linting, but ignore unused variable names: